 You can cook broccoli rabe quite similarly to how you would cook broccoli — and, in fact, it may be even easier to do so thanks to its thin stature.

 10. Kale: 15% DV

 Most leafy greens contain a fair share of calcium, but kale is a top contender.
 This crunchy, cruciferous vegetable contains 195 milligrams or 15 percent of your DV in 1 cup cooked.

 11. Shrimp: 14% DV

-This protein-packed seafood is quite nutritious and a wonderful source of protein, providing 26 grams per cooked cup.
-And canned shrimp is a high-calcium food, containing 185.6 milligrams or 14 percent of your DV.
+Contrary to popular belief, shrimp is quite nutritious and a wonderful source of protein, providing 26 grams per cooked cup.
+Shrimp is also a high-calcium food, containing 185.6 milligrams or 14 percent of your DV.

 12. Chia Seeds: 14% DV

-These seeds might be tiny, but they pack a serious nutritional punch and offer up 179.2 milligrams or 14 percent of your DV of calcium in 1 ounce (about two tablespoons).
-Chia seeds make great additions to yogurts or smoothies thanks to their crunchy texture and high-fiber content.
+These seeds might be tiny, but they pack a serious nutritional punch and offer up 179.2 milligrams or 14 percent of your DV of calcium in 1 ounce (about 2 tablespoons).
+Chia seeds make a great addition to yogurts or smoothies thanks to their crunchy texture and high-fiber content.

 13. Bok Choy: 12% DV

 This cruciferous vegetable is popular in Asian cuisine and is loaded with myriad nutrients, including iron, phosphorus, magnesium, vitamin K and calcium, all of which play a crucial role in keeping bones strong.
 One cup of cooked bok choy contains 158.1 milligrams or 12 percent of your DV of calcium.